 In "Low SNR Mode" the image series data will first be condensed into four subsets to improve the SNR of low-dose images.
-The sample drift between image 1 and image 5, should be approximately the same as between image 2 and image 6, and so on.
+If the rate of linear stage-drift is relatively constant, the sample drift between image 1 and image 5, should be approximately the same as between image 2 and image 6, and so on.
 This gives redundant observations of the same drift-rate and allows for a more precise estimate to be achieved for noisy images.